Six Month Core Program | June thru November, 2025

 Your Program Tuition Includes:

-• Instruction from Jamie and Murphy at three in-person immersion weekends in Vermont (one of which overlaps with Weaver Camp), and six evening online remote learning sessions.
+• Instruction from Jamie and Murphy at three in-person immersion weekends in Vermont (one of which overlaps with Weaver Camp), and four evening online remote learning sessions.

 • Delicious hot meals at the in-person weekends (Thursday dinner is potluck, Friday breakfast through Sunday breakfast is catered), with menus designed to meet most common dietary needs if they are present in our group (vegetarian, gluten free, etc.).
 Coffee and tea are available daily.